sualsoft/Clienk/content/english/blog/5-things-you-need-to-create-a-highly-converting-livestream-show.md

 **Knowing and analyzing key viewers data can maximize your profit from each live-streaming session.
 An AI-powered assistant will help your team become more efficient and increase your live-streaming ROI (Return of Investment).**

-Clienk is a customer service platform that enables brands to deliver Omnichannel customer service to their consumers.
+Clienk is a contact center platform that enables brands to deliver Omnichannel contact center to their consumers.
 We are not a marketing agency, but we do provide the best data driven solution for your marketing strategy in order to help your brand understand your consumers in a better way.
 Investment should not just be limited to selecting the best celebrities for your live-streaming, the key is the audience therefore, a long-term strategy should be creating and sustaining good connection with them.